jonpstone/portfolio-project-react-fine-art-api/README.md

 ## DESCRIPTION

 A React webapp that consumes from a Ruby on Rails API endpoint.
 It's an online art gallery where anyone is free to browse and leave comments.
-Only the comments can be altered by user interaction, all other data is hard coding and fetched via lifecycle methods within the React Components.
+Only the comments can be altered by user interaction, all other data is hard coded and fetched via lifecycle methods within the React Components.

 ## DOWNLOAD INSTALL